-4.22 Roofs in the Conservation Area are a mixture of hipped, pitched, and London.
-There are isolated examples of Mansard, flat and gambrel roofs, however these are not characteristic of the area.
+4.22 Roofs in the conservation area are a mixture of hipped, pitched, and London.
+There are isolated examples of Mansard, flat and gambrel roofs, however, these are not characteristic of the area.
 Natural slate is the traditional roofing material, and in many instances these roofs are intact and unaltered.
-However examples exist of inappropriate concrete tiles being used which have a visually harmful effect due to their alien appearance.
+However, examples of inappropriate concrete tiles have had an adverse effect.
+Prominent modern rooflights and bulky dormers add clutter in places.